Email Security Gaps That Enable File-Based Exploits

 Zero Trust Approach: Applying zero trust principles to email security—never trusting, always verifying—can substantially reduce risk.
 This includes treating all attachments as potentially malicious, limiting macro execution, and implementing strict least-privilege controls.

 AI-Enhanced Detection: Machine learning algorithms can identify subtle indicators of compromise that rule-based systems miss.
 These systems continuously improve their detection capabilities by analyzing attack patterns across millions of emails.
-Microsoft reported that their AI-based security detects 60% more sophisticated email threats than traditional systems.

 The Evolving Battleground